sheyijojo/aws-bootcamp-cruddur-2023/journal/week1.md

 ## image of frontend-flask container
-not specified yet 🤷- Actually is in the yaml file.
+not specified yet 🤷- Actually is in the yaml file as above here

 ## Observation
 running all the yaml file in the root folder will create images and containers that includes the root folder

 ## ROOT folder
 ``aws-bootcamp-cruddur-2023``
-All container gets destroyed, nbut previously created images remain the same.
+All container gets destroyed, but previously created images remain the same.

 ## dynamo db
 The dynamodb-local service runs the ``amazon/dynamodb-local Docker image``, exposes ``port 8000``, and mounts a local directory ``./docker/dynamodb ``to the container's ``/home/dynamodblocal/data directory``, allowing for persistent storage of data.